Andrzej Jakubik, MD, PhD, born 1938, psychiatrist and psychologist, Professor at the Institute of Psychiatry and Neurology in Warsaw.

 A victim of a low‑oxygen “medical experiment”

-Experiments were carried out to find the most effective method for the treatment of mustard gas burns (Natzweiler - proces...).
+Experiments were carried out to find the most effective method for the treatment of mustard gas burns (cf. Natzweiler – proces . . . , no year of publication).
 Victims had cuts incised in them and the wounds were infected with mustard gas or phosgene.
-Attempts were made to treat phosgene poisoning with hexamethylenotetramine (Mitcherlich and Mielke, 1949).
+Attempts were made to treat phosgene poisoning with hexamethylenotetramine (Mitscherlich and Mielke, 1949).

 115 Jews were selected for the skeleton collection of Strasburg University.
 They were photographed and anthropological measurements were taken of their bodies.
 Next they were killed (86 persons) in the gas chamber and comparative examinations, anatomical analyses and studies of their race, pathological body structure, and the size and shape of their brains etc. were carried out on the cadavers.
 Immediately after they were killed their heads were separated from their bodies and put in a special preserving liquid.